About Adelaide High School

 Established in 1908, Adelaide High School was the first public high school in the Australian Commonwealth.

-Today, Adelaide High caters for more 1500 students from Years 8 -12 (with year 7s joining us in 2022).
+Today, Adelaide High caters for 1900 students from Years 7 - 12.
 Adelaide High is recognised as a successful and innovative South Australian public school, offering students a dynamic learning environment to support them to achieve their potential.

 We proudly offer students a diverse range of curricular and co-curricular opportunities accompanied by supportive mentor group programs.
 All learning opportunities at Adelaide High School are underpinned by our school motto 'non scholae sed vitae' ('not only for school but for life') and focus on helping students build the skills, qualities and capabilities to embrace an uncertain and unpredictable future.
 Our curriculum, co-curricular program and House system challenge, engage, enrich, support and stretch all learners who attend Adelaide High.